Barcelona don’t always get their own way in the transfer market…

 “It was a very difficult decision to say no to Barcelona,” he explained to reporters.

 “But there came a moment where I had to make a decision and Borussia Dortmund’s offer convinced me the most.”

-Similarly to Gameiro, Guerreiro’s decision to snub Barcelona’s advances in order to play regularly instead paid off as he became an integral member of the Borussia Dortmund team.
+Similarly to Gameiro, Guerreiro’s decision to snub Barcelona’s advances in order to play regularly instead paid off as he has become an integral member of the Borussia Dortmund team.